Anthony-Gambale/Pygame-3D/README.md

 # Pygame-3D
-3D graphics rednerer for Pygame, using rasterization to flatten a 3D scene into a 2D image.
+3D graphics renderer for Pygame.
+Uses rasterization to flatten a 3D scene into a 2D image for Pygame to display.